 Most of us complain about never having enough time!
 Well, now you’ve got some extra time.
 Focus on the positive and use the time to your advantage.

-Are there some subjects you’ve been wanting to study or read about?
+Are there some subjects you’ve wanted to study or read about?
 I’ve seen many universities, museums, zoos, and other public attractions adding to their online content with virtual tours and live cams of cute animals and that sort of thing.

-With the internet, you have the whole world at your fingertips so you can distract yourself from worry in a number of ways.
+With the internet, you have the whole world at your fingertips so you can distract yourself from worry in several ways.